One Simple Step to Avoid Financial Disaster

 Defining your exit criteria will help improve your trading results and will boost your confidence as a trader.

-Best of luck and I hope 2018 is the year you become a successful trader.
+Best of luck and I hope this is the year you become a successful trader.